 1. Graying of the Screen Sharing Option

 Sometimes, you may encounter a grayed-out screen sharing option.
-The situation often occurs when you are trying to share a screen with a person that has not connected to you.
-Therefore, to avoid the graying of the screen sharing option, make sure you initiate a voice or video call with the party with whom you want to share the screen.
+The situation often occurs when you try to share a screen with a person connected to you.
+Therefore, to avoid the screen sharing option’s graying, make sure you initiate a voice or video call with the party with whom you want to share the screen.

 2. The Screen Share Feature Not Working After Being in a Call

-You may also encounter a screen sharing problem even when you are already in a call with the person you want to share a screen.
-This issue usually occurs when a person with whom you want to connect to is not using the version of the app that supports screen sharing.
+You may also encounter a screen sharing problem even when you are already in a call with the person you want to share a screen with.
+This issue usually occurs when a person you want to connect with is not using the app version that supports screen sharing.
 To avoid this shortcoming, ensure that both of you are using the latest version of the app.

 3. Screen Become Blank or Frozen